zachwood0s/GameEngineRemake/ideas.md

 # IDEAS

+## Prefab factory stuff

+    I've been thinking about how I want things like prefabs to be stored.
+We have a few options:

+    1. Some sort of entity cloning PrefabFactory.StorePrefab(name, Entity).
+        PrefabFactory.CreatePrefab(name): Entity;

+        Where the create prefab just clones the stored entity and returns it.
+        Downside is most likely all the components would need some sort of clone method because I'd like the default values to transfer.
+Not the best option I don't think.
+Still could be done and could actually be nice for later but still.

+    2. An entity creation function PrefabFactory.StorePrefab(name,
+                (scene) => {
+                    Entity e = scene.CreateEntity().With<blah>();
+                    return e;
+                });
+        PrefabFactory.CreatePrefab(name);

+        I like this thought quite a bit.
+Its essentially the same as the last option but without storing an already created Entity.

+        CreatePrefab could also take a second function argument to set additional defaults.

+        PrefabFactory.CreatePrefab(name,
+            (e) => {
+                e.UpdateComponent<blah>((b)=>b.text = "eh");
+            });

+        One problem with this is figuring out how to translate a json style prefab into a creation function like this.
+        That could be a little tricky to make efficient without using too much reflection.
+Maybe I wouldn't need to and could use some other method to store those and the CreatePrefab would check in both places.

 ## Entity Group Managers

     Right now the entities controll if they get matched with a group with their IsMatch function.
 I think it would be better